Willkommen bei den Thunderbird-Add-ons.

 — 60.5+ ESR (29-JAN-2019)

 Software requirements (Legacy Extension):

-If you have Firefox/Thunderbird 59 or below you may try the .xpi which I placed on GitHub:
+For Firefox/Thunderbird 59 or below, use the .xpi which I placed on GitHub.

 To enable, right-click in an editable text area, select "Languages" → "English (United Kingdom)".

 To install add-ons, simply search for them from inside Firefox/Thunderbird.

 To install manually, using Firefox, right-click on the button "Add to Firefox", select "Save Link As" and install the .xpi file from: